 The hub for outside-the-box thinking and creative problem solving on campus is the Griffiths Center for Collaboration & Innovation (GCCI) at Hartwick College.

-The Center serves as an umbrella for three Innovation Stations:
+The Center serves as an umbrella for Innovation Initiatives:

 - Hartwick’s Makerspace is located on the 4th floor of the Stevens-German Library.